treesess/STEAMRELAY/README.md

 In our recognition, this fits the purpose of STEAM so well.

-- We can use a 3D printing pen to draw cute ornaments:
+- We used a 3D printing pen to draw cute ornaments:

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/d4bd7029-b759-4321-a6e3-0c08feb5a99a)

-- We can use FDM to make our favorite doll ([Model by JIMMY_IW](https://cults3d.com/en/3d-model/game/ghost-in-the-shell-tachikoma)):
+- We used FDM to make our favorite doll ([Model by JIMMY_IW](https://cults3d.com/en/3d-model/game/ghost-in-the-shell-tachikoma)):

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/0e675824-1d8e-4da7-a867-fa2a7b12795c)

-- We can print elegant reindeer for Christmas ([Model by yeg3d](https://www.thingiverse.com/thing:571949)):
+- We printed elegant reindeer for Christmas ([Model by yeg3d](https://www.thingiverse.com/thing:571949)):

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/843dc1f1-6ff0-4980-99ac-11429f95c7f7)